FOOD&SPICES

 - 1,8-cineole, eucalyptol, the refreshing taste of mint (and eucalyptus oil)

-- δ-cadinene, as thyme, and
+- δ-cadinene, like thyme, and

 - germacrene D, spicy and woody.